 With no trace of an infrastructure, there was no communication going in or out.
 The team needed a network connection immediately to begin accessing outside resources, alert recovery agencies of the severity of the situation, and start recovery assistance.

-Ballard and the team utilized a Cradlepoint IBR1700 dual-SIM and a second MC400 FirstNet Ready modem — powered by a 23,000-mA rechargeable battery making it possible to manage the Gulf County EOC, as well as numerous first responder agencies and support partners assisting in a successful hurricane recovery operation.
+Ballard and the team utilized Cradlepoint NetCloud Service for mobile, including dual-SIM routing and cloud configuration and troubleshooting all delivered via a purpose-built mobile router with embedded LTE, 24x7 support, and a limited lifetime warranty.
+A second Cradlepoint FirstNet Ready modem was also used — powered by a 23,000-mA rechargeable battery making it possible to manage the Gulf County EOC, as well as numerous first responder agencies and support partners assisting in a successful hurricane recovery operation.

 Reliable Network Access & Simple Configuration for Fast Disaster Recovery